-- Edit the inherited view. - Change the default locations of files mapped from the depot. - Lock the stream settings so that only the owner can edit them. - Restrict check-ins to the stream owner. - Allow to merge the stream's content both up and down. - Specify file or folder patterns that you want ignored by the stream.
+- Lock the stream settings so that only the owner can edit them. - Restrict check-ins to the stream owner. - Allow to merge the stream's content both up and down. - Edit the view, which might or might not be inherited from the stream's parent, for the following fields: Paths, Remapped, and Ignored. - Paths: Change the default locations of files mapped from the depot. - Remapped (change the default mapping of depot files to the workspace). - Ignored (Specify file or folder patterns to exclude from the stream).